lightning/bolts/02-peer-protocol.md

 The receiving node:
   - MUST fail the negotiation if:
-    - the message contains an empty `witness_stack`
+    - the message contains an empty `witness`
     - the number of `witnesses` does not equal the number of inputs added by the sending node
     - the `txid` does not match the txid of the transaction
-    - the witnesses are non-standard
+    - the `witnesses` are non-standard
   - SHOULD apply the `witnesses` to the transaction and broadcast it
   - MUST reply with their `tx_signatures` if not already transmitted